Hashirshaikh23/Asynchronous_Web-_Scraper_Project/README.md

 ## Usage

 1. Navigate to the directory containing the project:
-   - cd async-web-scraper
+   -  Run the command : `cd async-web-scraper`

+2. Navigate to the directory where both Python files (async_web_scraper.py and create_database.py) are saved.
+    - Run the command: `python create_database.py`
+    - This will create the SQLite database file scraped_data.db in the same directory.

-2. Run the web scraper:
+4. Run the web scraper:
-   - python async_web_scraper.py
+   - Run the command : `python async_web_scraper.py`

-3. To query the database and retrieve scraped data:
+4. To query the database and retrieve scraped data:
-    - python query_database.py
+    - Run the command : `python query_database.py`

 ## Contributing